lightningnetwork/lnd/docs/grpc/javascript.md

 npm init (or npm init -f if you want to use the default values without prompt)
 ```

-Then you need to install the Javascript grpc library dependency:
+Then you need to install the Javascript grpc and proto loader library
+dependencies:
 ```
-npm install grpc --save
+npm install grpc @grpc/proto-loader --save
 ```

 You also need to copy the `lnd` `rpc.proto` file in your project directory (or